RUGGED IIoT Saves Lives AT “THE HOME OF THE WORLD’S WORST WEATHER”

 These unique conditions make the Observatory an ideal location for research and product testing.
 If a product is stamped “Mt Washington Tested”, know that it has experienced the harshest conditions imaginable on this continent.

 It is because of these year-round brutal conditions that the MWO turns to FreeWave for mission-critical and extremely rugged wireless.

-On its mountaintop weather station, MWO deploys a radio network of 900 MHz FGR and FGR2 Series radios (both serial and Ethernet) connecting a network of 28 sensors and devices on five different remote weather stations.
+On its mountaintop weather station, MWO deploys a radio network of 900 MHz FGR and FGR2 Series radios (both Serial and Ethernet) connecting a network of 28 sensors and devices on 5 different remote weather stations.
 These stations and sensors measure temperature, humidity, wind speed/direction and ground temperature.
 Continuous links are vital to provide real-time weather feeds.

 Because this type of winter travel is so treacherous, current weather data along the road is crucial for the safety of the crew, and both the MWO and the NHSP rely on FreeWave radios to maintain the constant communications links between weather stations and data servers.

 The FreeWave radio network has been in operation since 2004.